John Hemingway (RAF officer): RAF career

+In 1941, 85 Squadron converted to Havoc II night-fighters.
+Hemingway was flying one of these on 13 May 1941 when its instruments failed in bad weather.
+He bailed out at low altitude, trying to avoid the tail which made this difficult, but his right hand hit the tail, breaking two fingers.
+He was able to pull his ripcord with the other hand but the parachute failed to open fully.
+His fall was broken by a tree and landing in a midden and so he survived with injured ankles.
+He was then mentioned in despatches and awarded the Distinguished Flying Cross.

-Exhausted, Hemingway was given generally light duties for several years.
-On 7 July 1941 he began serving with No. 1452 Flight RAF at West Malling.
+Exhausted, Hemingway was given generally light duties for several months.
+On 7 July 1941, he began serving with No. 1452 Flight RAF at West Malling.
+On 1 January 1944, he was made a temporary squadron leader.
 He served as an air traffic controller during the Invasion of Normandy.
-On 1 January 1944 he was made a temporary squadron leader.
-From April to December 1945 he commanded No. 43 Squadron RAF.
+From September 1944 to December 1945 he commanded No. 43 Squadron RAF, flying Spitfires.
 The squadron served in Italy, and Hemingway was shot down for a fourth time.

-With the Second World War over, Hemingway was posted to the Middle East.
+With the Second World War over, Hemingway remained in the RAF and was posted to the Middle East.
 He was promoted to flight lieutenant on 23 January 1946, and on 6 March 1946 was made a war substantive squadron leader.
-On 15 July 1948, Hemingway was promoted to squadron leader.
-On 1 July 1954 he was promoted to wing commander.
+On 15 July 1948, Hemingway was promoted to squadron leader, and on 1 July 1954 to wing commander.
 Hemingway later served as station commander of RAF Leconfield, was staff officer at NATO in France, and finally served in the Air Ministry.
 Promoted to group captain on 1 January 1969, he retired on 12 September.

-Personal life
+Personal life and death

 Hemingway married Bridget and had three children.
-She died in 1998.
+Bridget died in 1998.
 He lived in Canada for a few years, but returned to Ireland in 2011.
-He was one of the nine surviving members of The Few in July 2018.
-By 2019, he was living in a nursing home near Dublin.
-When William Clark died on 7 May 2020, Hemingway became the last verified surviving airman of the Battle of Britain.
+As of July 2018, he was one of the nine surviving members of The Few.
+By 2019, when he turned 100, he was living in a nursing home near Dublin.
+When William Clark died in May 2020, Hemingway became the last surviving airman of the Battle of Britain.

+In 2024, Hemingway unveiled a series of five portraits by artist Dan Llywelyn Hall, entitled The Last of the Few, at the British Embassy in Dublin, marking his 105th birthday.
+In June 2024, Hemingway met with the daughter of the young girl who he claimed had saved him from Germans after he was shot down near the city of Ferrara, Italy, in 1945.
+The meeting in Dublin came about after Hemingway and his family made an appeal to meet the girl who had hidden him and saved his life.

+Hemingway died on 17 March 2025, aged 105.
+The Royal Air Force called it "the end of an era", with British Prime Minister Keir Starmer and the Prince of Wales paying homage.
+Coldstream Guards honoured him with music outside Buckingham Palace.